-The cartel prohibition is based on Law No. 5/1999 concerning the Prohibition of Monopolistic Practices and Unfair Business Competition (the Indonesian Competition Law or ICL) and several KPPU Guidelines.
+The general cartel prohibition can be found in Article 11 of Law No. 5/1999 concerning the Prohibition of Monopolistic Practices and Unfair Business Competition (the Indonesian Competition Law or ICL) and several KPPU Guidelines.
 An undertaking violating the cartel prohibition under the ICL is punishable by administrative sanctions and criminal sanctions.

 Restrictive agreements are also prohibited under other laws and regulations, including Article 382 - bis of the Indonesia Criminal Code, which prohibits unfair competition, and Article 1365 of the Indonesian Civil Code, which prohibits any person from committing an unlawful act that causes loss to another party.
+However, please also refer to the case discussed in our response to question 8.6.